nrwl/nx-console/CONTRIBUTING.md

 We are trying to keep GitHub issues for bug reports and feature requests.
 Stack Overflow is a much better place to ask general questions about how to use Angular Console.

+## Two Platforms

+Angular Console runs on two platforms:

+* Electron
+* VSCode

+The two versions of Angular Console share most of the code, but they are bundled differently.
+The dev experience is set up around the electron version.

-## Running Dev
+## Development

 After cloning the project run: `yarn`.

-After that, run `yarn start dev.prepare.electron`.
-Every time you add or remove dependencies in electron/package.json, you will need to rerun `dev.prepare`.
+After that, run `yarn start prepare.electron`.
+Every time you add or remove dependencies in electron/package.json, you will need to rerun `prepare.electron`.

 After this, run `yarn start dev.up` to start the dev environment.
 The application will start the process listening on port 4200.

-You can also build the electron app by running `yarn start mac.electron-pack`, `yarn start win.electron-pack` or `yarn start linux.electron-pack` and then run it using `yarn start mac.start-electron`, `yarn start win.start-electron` or `yarn start linux.start-electron`.
+The development is done in the browser, but the server uses electron.

-## Running Unit Tests
+### Running Unit Tests

 * Run `yarn start test` to run unit tests.

-## Running E2e Tests
+### Running E2e Tests

-* Run `yarn start e2e.fixtures` to create fixtures.
+* Run `yarn start e2e.prepare` to build the project and create fixtures.
 This will create a few projects in the tmp folder you can develop against or run e2e tests against.
-* Run `yarn start e2e.run` to run e2e tests.
+* Run `yarn start e2e.ci` to run e2e tests.
 This will compile and frontend and the backend, and run cypress tests (The fixtures must be created).
-* Run `yarn start e2e.up` to server the app and launch cypress.
+* Run `yarn start e2e.up` to serve the app and launch cypress.
 (The fixtures must be created).
 This is useful for development.

 Cypress, which we use to run e2e tests, records the videos of the tests ran on CI.
 You can access them here: [https://dashboard.cypress.io/#/projects/x2ebye/runs](https://dashboard.cypress.io/#/projects/x2ebye/runs).
 This is very useful for troubleshooting.

+## Building Electron App

+You can build the electron app by running `yarn start package.electronMac` or `yarn start package.electronWin`.
+Usually, you only need to do it locally if you change something related to electron-builder.

+## Building VSCode Plugin

+You can build the electron app by running `yarn start package.vscode`.
+Usually, you only need to do it locally if you change something related to the vscode setup.

+If you are working on the plugin, run:

+* `yarn start prepare.vscode`
+* Hit F5

 ## Submitting a PR